-This experiment further solidified our understanding of isothermal processes.
+With the low level of experimental error and high consistency, this experiment further solidified our understanding of isothermal processes.
 Through the experiment we were able to have the gas expand at a rate slow enough to prevent any significant change in temperature of the gas, maintaining the gas in both cylinders at a constant temperature.
 This ensured the gas was expanded as an isothermal process and hence had no variation in internal energy.
 Because of our experience with the equipment, we were able to keep the error percentage both low and relatively constant.
 We had an average error of 5.66% with a standard deviation of only .49%.
 With operator error would have contributed to this error, this low level of scatter in the data implies that each run was run consistently throughout the experiment, conversely indicating that it may have been a systemic error caused by the equipment.
 Some errors could have come from the rate at which the valve was open or the sensitivity that the valve had to the rate of flow through it.
 Overall, the low level of error and run-to-run accuracy shows that this was a well-run experiment.
 The results could be used as a benchmark so long as the level of error is noted.